amir-awad/donabit/README.md

-## Transaction Page
+## Donabit

-A single-page transaction application to manage donations.
+Donabit is a single-page transaction application to manage donations.

 ## Badges